Eclipses in mythology and culture: Norse mythology

 According to Norse mythology, a wolf named Fenrir lives in constant pursuit of the Sun.
 When Fenrir consumes the Sun, the end times events of Ragnarök will ensue.
 Historians consider it likely that the Golden Horns of Gallehus artifacts, which contain eschatological iconography, were made in response a lunar eclipse of November 4, 412 and a solar eclipse of April 16, 413.

-Other Norse tribes believe that there are two wolves named Sköll and Hati that are in pursuit of the Sun and the Moon, known by the names of Sol and Mani, and that an eclipse occurs when one of the wolves successfully eats either the Sun or the Moon.
+Other Norse tribes believe that there are two wolves named Sköll and Hati that are in pursuit of the Sun and the Moon, known by the names of Sól and Mani, and that an eclipse occurs when one of the wolves successfully eats either the Sun or the Moon.

 West African mythology

 The Fon people believe that the creator god Mawu-Lisa divided into a Sun god Lisa and Moon god Mawu.
 Eclipses are seen as the two gods engaging in intercourse.
 The Jukun people explained eclipses as the Sun catching the Moon, and would beat drums to make the Sun release its hold on the Moon.